 In short, a well-thought-out business plan can help you, investors and lenders “believe” in the power of your dream.

-Lynn Vos is area director of the University of Georgia’s Small Business Development Center.
+Lynn Vos is area director of the University of Georgia’s Small Business Development Center in Savannah.
 Contact her at 651-3200.